Soccer robot

 Additionally, there is a RoboCupJunior league for younger students.

 qfix Soccer robot

-The qfix soccer robot "Terminator" is an omnidrive robot that can be used for RoboCup Junior.
+The qfix football robot "Terminator" is an omnidrive robot that can be used for RoboCup Junior.
 It includes a kicker and a dribbler as well as a controller board with Atmel controller.

 The robot can be programmed using the GNU GCC compiler.

 Graupner RC-SOCCERBOT

 The Graupner "RC-SOCCERBOT" is a mobile robot platform developed by qfix which can be used as a radio-controller toy playing soccer with ping-pong balls.
 Gaining more experience in robotics the user can also implement C++ programs on the robot.